 Peeking out under the iron door, Seamus saw a small van, gleaming black in the moonlight.
 Two long pipes protruded from the rear door, each attached to a different hatch in the ground.

 "It water pipe workers," Zorbar said, looking out through the cutaway door handle.
 "Probably just fix pipes.
-They work after time of sun.
+Work after time of sun.
 Less traffic."

 A man came around from the back of the van, and tapped on the driver side door.
 The door opened to reveal another man in the seat.
 Both men were dressed in silver uniforms with black crossed belts.
 Both wore helmets with respirators that completely hid their faces.